 Expected data requirements for the observation of dynamic processes such as islanding and resynchronization of microgrids are given in Table 4.3.
 High sampling rates are not important for obtaining angular resolution, which depends rather on the accuracy of the time stamp, but are needed for understanding transients and harmonics events occurring in sub-cycles.

-Sampling rate Angle resolution Spatial resolution Data volume Communication (per cycle) (milli-degrees) (placement) (Bandwidth) speed 2-512 10 - 50 Dense $\mathrm{High}^1$ Usually high but could be intermittent.
+Sampling rate Angle resolution Spatial resolution Data volume Communication speed (per cycle) (milli-degrees) (placement) (Bandwidth) 2 - 512 10 - 50 Dense High^1 Usually high

 TABLE 4.3 - Expected data requirements for dynamic circuit behavior [174].